leggedrobotics/viplanner/README.md

 **Remark**

-Note that for an editable install for packages without setup.py, PEP660 has to be fulfilled.
+Note that for an editable installation of packages without setup.py, PEP660 has to be fulfilled.
 This requires the following versions (as described [here](https://stackoverflow.com/questions/69711606/how-to-install-a-package-using-pip-in-editable-mode-with-pyproject-toml) in detail)
 - [pip >= 21.3](https://pip.pypa.io/en/stable/news/#v21-3)
 	```
   python3 -m pip install --upgrade pip